AndreyaTrifonova/CrudUserApp/README.md

 ## Database Setup

-The app uses **MySQL** as a database.
+This app uses **MySQL**.
-You don’t need to create tables manually - **Liquibase** will handle that automatically at startup using pre-defined changelogs.
+You **don’t need to create tables manually** – Liquibase will auto-apply the changelogs.
+You just need to create an empty schema named `crud`.
-Just make sure MySQL is running on your system.
+Make sure MySQL is running before launching the app.

 ---